notshridhar/chain-reaction-ai/README.md

 ## Usage
     $ python3 play.py --help
-    usage: play.py [-h] [--c-backend] enemy
+    usage: play.py [-h] [--minimal] [--c-backend] enemy

     Chain Reaction

     positional arguments:
-    enemy        Opponent to play with - [human, minimax, mcts]
+    enemy        Opponent to play with - [human, random, mcts, minimax]

     optional arguments:
-    -h, --help   show this help message and exit --c-backend  Use c for processing
+    -h, --help   show this help message and exit --minimal    Play in a minimal non-animated window --c-backend  Use c for processing

 ## Enemy Agents
-Here is a list of agents you can play against -
+Here is a list of agents you can play against (in ascending levels of difficulty)
+1. __Random__ : Just a random move maker that picks from valid moves.
+2. __MCTS__ : Naive Monte Carlo Tree Search that simulates games randomly.
+Needs long time to be good enough.
-1. __Minimax__ : Simple DFS to minimize loss.
+3. __Minimax__ : Simple DFS to minimize loss.
 Very hard to beat because of the aggressive static board evaluation function.
-2. __MCTS__ : Naive Monte Carlo Tree Search that simulates games randomly.
-Looks easy, but thrives in endgame.

 ## Configurations